-Finally the matador starts moving forward encouraged by the public every time he swirls his cape graciously, causing the bull to charge and pass.
+Finally the matador starts moving forward encouraged by the public.
+Every time he swirls his cape graciously, the bull charges and passes underneath.
 The bull seems to be raging by now: all of a sudden the matador is taken up the bull’s horns and thrown off a few meters further.
 People hold in their breath: “is he going to be alright”?
 Unfortunately for the bull he is… He gets up and when the bull charges again, hanging his head, the matador thrusts his sword into the bull, killing it instantly!

 I hide behind my sunglasses, crying, while the public, satisfied with seeing a brave fight, waves their white handkerchiefs, meaning the matador could be honoured by taking the bull’s ear or tail home…

-There are five more fights to watch, but I have enough!
-While the matador does his round of honour, the carcass of the bull is taken out of the arena by harnessed horses and I am heading home.
+There are five more fights to watch, but I’ve had enough!
+While the matador does his round of honour, the carcass of the bull is taken out of the arena by harnessed horses and I am heading home, feeling miserable.

-I am happy I got to learn some of the rules and regulations and got to see and live the passion a lot of Spanish people still have for the bullfighting.
-On the other hand, I feel guilty, because my curiousness and money helped financing the bull’s and future bulls’ death….
+I am glad I found out what happens at a bullfight, I got to learn some of the rules and regulations and got to see and witness the passion a lot of Spanish people still have for the bullfighting.
+On the other hand, I feel guilty, because my curiousness and money helped financing the bull’s death….

 So, will I go again?
 No!
 Call it tradition, call it art, call it sports, …in the end an innocent animal gets killed and I’m afraid there simply aren’t any excuses for that!

-If you have been touched by this article and would like to see bullfighting banned, please take a moment to sign this petition: http://www.cas-international.org/en/pages/petition.html
+If you have been touched by this article and think bullfighting should be banned, please take a moment to sign this petition: http://www.cas-international.org/en/pages/petition.html